About Our Website

 The 2000s saw a significant re-orientation in our focus of work.
 We became more and more convinced that the circles were linked in someway to human consciousness and more specifically the evolution in our understanding of perspective, proportion, angle, space and time.
 I asked myself the question – “What is shape?”
 In 1997 I wrote the first in a series of articles linking crop circles to sound and vibration (cymatics), this lead to research over several years linking the crop circles to subtle vibration and it’s possible influence on the human psyche.
 It’s where the phrase ‘temporary temples’ originated, as I discovered that many ancient cultures were well aware of this link and actively used certain geometry and proportions in sacred buildings to ‘raise the vibration’ of the worshippers inside.
 Could this be why people experienced the crop circles as special, sacred spaces?
 Our researches then took us onto sacred symbolism, sacred landscape and beyond.

 2006 saw the publication of our best-known work Crop Circles: Signs Wonders & Mysteries, a two-hundred page photo-book of the crop circles spanning over 15 years and containing a written overview and description of the phenomenon.
 Recently updated in 2009 and 2012, it is how many people first hear about us and find their way to this website!
+After several updates and reissues the book is now our of print – but we do still sell-on secondhand copies on this website – see the link above for more information.

 In many ways not too much has really changed since 1995.
 We are still essentially a two-person team.
 We do not have offices, or staff.
-Just about everything we do we do ourselves.
+Just about everything we do, we do ourselves.
 Even our books are self-published in very small numbers.
-We still provide crop circle imagery to researchers for presentations and articles and to the wider media.
+We still provide crop circle imagery to researchers for presentations and articles, and to the wider media.
 We still sell our crop circle prints.
 We personally process, pack and mail every order placed on our online shop.
 Money from sales is ploughed directly back into our recording of the subject.
 The costs involved in flying regularly over the circles each summer are simply enormous and we could not continue to it without the sales from this website and the generous support of private donors.

 Since his tentative beginnings in 1993 & 1994, Steve has evolved and developed his photographic technique to become perhaps the most influential crop circle photographer of the present day.
 His broad, sweeping and atmospheric landscape images of the circles set in their attendant landscapes are widely admired and often cheekily mimicked by many an aspiring newcomer.
 Always pushing the envelope, Steve is continually looking for new and interesting ways to photograph and record the circles from fish-eye to tilt-shift lenses, and a whole world in-between!